nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake_tutorial/snakemake_2.md

 grep rule Snakefile
 ```

 The output is a list of the lines in the Snakefile with the word 'rule' in them.
-There are 11 rules in this pipeline.
+There are 11 rules in this pipeline:

 ```
 rule download_data: